wallarm/product-documentation/docs/latest/user-guides/events/analyze-attack.md

 ## Analyze requests from denylisted IPs

-[Denylisting](../../user-guides/ip-lists/denylist.md) is a very effective defensive measure against high-volume attacks (e.g., brute force, forced browsing, BOLA, or API abuse).
-In the **Events** section, you can [search](../../user-guides/search-and-filters/use-search.md#search-by-attack-type) for the events related to denylisted IPs using `blocked_source` or `payload_trigger` in a search string.
+[Denylisting](../../user-guides/ip-lists/denylist.md) proves to be an incredibly effective defensive measure against high-volume attacks, such as brute force, forced browsing, BOLA (Breach of Logic Attack), or API abuse.
+In the **Events** section, you have the capability to easily [search](../../user-guides/search-and-filters/use-search.md#search-by-attack-type) for events associated with denylisted IPs using either the `blocked_source` or `payload_trigger` in a search string.

-To give you full information about requests blocked because their source IPs were denylisted, Wallarm is able to gather and display such requests' detailed information and statistics.
-This allows evaluating the power of attacks from denylisted IPs and more accurate analysis of these IPs' requests by exploring their various parameters.
+To provide you with comprehensive information regarding blocked requests due to denylisted source IPs, Wallarm offers the ability to collect and display detailed information and statistics for these requests.
+This empowers you to evaluate the potency of attacks originating from denylisted IPs and conduct a more precise analysis of the requests from these IPs, exploring various parameters.

 !!! info "Feature availability"
     This feature is only available for NGINX-based nodes starting from version 4.8 and is not supported by the Envoy-based nodes.